jethrocarr/howalarming-ios/README.md

    application in the simulator since the simulator can't do any kind of push notification.

-6. After the first launch of the app, copy the `GCM registration token` which is logged out in Xcode debug window.
-This is needed since the app currently doesn't support calling back to the HowAlarming server with it's registration ID and the server needs to know what it is.

-7. Add the token to your `config.yaml` file in HowAlarming and restart the daemon.

-8. Do an arm & disarm of your alarm.
+6. Do an arm & disarm of your alarm.
 It should generate a notification on your device.
 If this works, good job - celebrate your new internet-of-mobile-things alarm system.